University Bands Home

 The Pride of Mississippi performs at all home football games, numerous away games, and high school marching band contests and festivals during the football season, and has performed before presidents, governors, and even the Lord Mayor of Dublin, Ireland twice (1993 and 1997), having toured throughout the United States and to England and Ireland.
 Performing for such events as the F.D.R. inaugural parade in the 1930s, the Senior Bowl, and professional and collegiate bowl games including a performance with the Green Bay Packers at Lambeau Field in 2006.
 The Pride has enjoyed more television and national audience exposure than any other band in the South.
 The program at Southern Miss is regarded throughout the nation as one of the finest band programs.

-The Dixie Darlings, from The University of Southern Mississippi, were founded by Dr. Raymond Mannoni in 1954.
+The Pride of Mississippi Precision Dance Team, known as the Dixie Darlings, was founded by Dr. Raymond Mannoni in 1954.
 He had a vision and wanted to start a drill team of young women, patterned after the Kilgore Rangerettes to perform with the University’s marching band, The Pride Of Mississippi.
 Members were initially chosen by the group’s founder on their dancing and twirling ability, and the group soon gained recognition and fame as the “Rockettes of the Gridiron”.